seanbell/opensurfaces-segmentation-ui/README.md

-# opensurfaces-segmentation-ui
+# OpenSurfaces Segmentation UI
-This repository contains the segmentation tool, extracted from the OpenSurfaces project as a lightweight independent tool.
+This repository contains the segmentation tool, extracted from the OpenSurfaces project (`opensurfaces.cs.cornell.edu`) as a lightweight independent tool.
 A dummy server backend is included to run the demo.

 ![](https://github.com/seanbell/opensurfaces-segmentation-ui/blob/master/screenshot.png?raw=true)